-Please note: The 2020 Acquisitions Institute has been cancelled due to COVID-19.
+Please note: The 2020 Acquisitions Institute was cancelled due to COVID-19.
 The Planning Committee is incredibly grateful for the creativity, expertise, and support of our speakers, table talk facilitators, and sponsors.
 We hope to see everyone back again in 2021.

 The Planning Committee reserves the right to make adjustments to the schedule as needed.

 |4:45 – 6:00 pm||Welcome & Keynote Address

 Clarifying through Collections: Implementing Equity, Diversity, and Inclusion in the Stacks

 |6:00 – 7:00 pm||Happy Hour|

 |9:40 – 10:30 am||OER?
 Oh, We Are!
 Implementing Collection Management Strategies at Mt.
 Hood Community College